netlify/templates/src/site/template/foundation-gatsby-netlifycms-starter.md

 - Beautiful XML Sitemaps
 - Netlify Contact Form, Works right out of the box after deployment.
 - Invite collaborators into Netlify CMS, without giving access to your Github account via Git Gateway
+- For instructions, take a look at readme.md at Github repo.
 - Gatsby Incremental Builds with Netlify.